nasa/oceandata-notebooks/CONTRIBUTING.md

 python -m http.server -d docs/_build/html
 ```

-### Publish (a.k.a.
-Release)
+### Notebook Cache

-If any notebooks have been executed, rather than relying on cached outputs, follow the next steps to make the new outputs available to the GitHub Action that deploys the website.
+If any notebooks have been executed, the updated notebook cache needs to be made available to the GitHub Action that deploys the website.
+Follow the next steps to share the updates using DVC, starting with checking whether the cache has actually changed.

 ```{code-cell}
 uv run dvc status